 Then in 1992 at the tender age of 20, she and her then partner were delighted that their beautiful baby boy was born; three months later Elizabeth became a single single parent, and set about raising her son alone and improving life for both of them.
 She studied part time at TCAT college, managed to improve her English Language GCSE qualification form an E to a C (with special merit of ‘B’ in verbal communication), she then went on to study and achieve various courses working from level 2 right through to Level 7, completing a year at Bath Spa University studying under her idol Dr Tilly Mortimore!
 Elizabeth qualified as a Teacher and Specialist teacher in 2003 & 2004.

-In 2007 she set up The DDC with the aim and desire to raise dyslexia awareness and understanding in Shropshire and beyond.
+In 2007 she set up The DDC with a 10 year plan to raise dyslexia awareness and understanding in Shropshire and beyond.
 In 2008 Elizabeth founded Dyslexia information Day and The Dyslexia Awards in 2015 both as not for profit ventures that would help her local community:

 Dyslexia information Day was set up to help people access trustworthy, useful, helpful free advice and guidance, as well as give people a chance to see some products and services that are available to them, their children, family, employees students etc.